 To prevent deforestation and wood shortages for the mills, Tree Farm was created by the forest products industry to help ensure a continuous flow of wood from nonindustrial forestlands.
 Their system required a professional forester to visit the site and verify that the landowner had a written plan addressing the management of the wood and regeneration protocols for after the harvest, while addressing water, soil, wildlife and recreation concerns.
 The intent of the program was to certify tree farms that could serve a demonstration to other landowners of the benefits of scientific forestry.

 The Forest Stewardship Program (FSP) was created in 1990 under the 1990 Farm Bill.
 The Stewardship Program was developed as an attempt to reach out to the largest constituent of forestland owners, the nonindustrial private forestland owner, specifically those who did not have a management plan.
-This group owns almost half of all the forestland in the United States.

 The creation of the Forest Stewardship Council was prompted by the United Nations Conference on Environment and Development of 1992, known as the "Rio Earth Summit".
 This conference was convened to address global issues such as climate change, land use change, and present and potential effects of development on the environment.
 The world’s most influential government leaders, policy makers, non-government organizations, and industrial representatives attended.
 This was the first time that international forestry issues were discussed internationally at such a large scale.